ppy/osu-wiki/wiki/FAQ/en.md

 _Top image shows a slider with all the sliderticks shown in Edit mode; Bottom image shows the same slider during play, with some sliderticks obstructed by start and end circle of the slider._

-**You released a slider early (meaning that the ball was released before it had finished the ending slider point).**
+**A slider was released early (meaning that the ball was released before it had finished the ending slider point).**

 A slider is composed of a starting circle point, spaced smaller circles known as sliderticks, reverse arrow points (if used, it will be treated as starting circle point instead; it is a proper slider in reverse), and an ending circle point.
 Each of those points on a slider will add one to the combo.
 Note that the starting circle point is worth 30 points, the sliderticks are worth 10 points each, the reverse arrow points are worth 30 points each, and the end circle point is worth 300 (or geki), 100 (or katu), or 50 points depending on how the slider was completed.